-18. Inadvertent Disclosure of Confidential Information Covered by Attorney-Client Privilege or Work Product.
+17. Inadvertent Disclosure of Confidential Information Covered by Attorney-Client Privilege or Work Product.
 The inadvertent disclosure or production of any information or document that is subject to an objection on the basis of attorney-client privilege or work-product protection, including, but not limited, to information or documents that may be considered Confidential Information under the Protective Order, will not be deemed to waive a party's claim to its privileged or protected nature or estop that party or the privilege holder from designating the information or document as attorney-client privileged or subject to the work product doctrine at a later date.
-Any party receiving any such information or document must return it upon request to the producing party.
-Upon receiving such a request as to specific information or documents, the receiving party must return the information or documents to the producing party within fourteen days, regardless of whether the receiving party agrees with the claim of privilege and/or work-product protection.
+If a party inadvertently produces documents that are subject to the attorney client privilege or the work product doctrine, the receiving party shall, upon request by the producing party, return all such documents without retaining any copies and shall not use the documents or the information contained in those documents for any reason.
+Upon receiving such a request as to specific information or documents, the receiving party must return the information or documents to the producing party within thirty (30) days, regardless of whether the receiving party agrees with the claim of privilege and/or work-product protection.
 Disclosure of the information or document by the other party prior to such later designation will not be deemed a violation of the provisions of this Order.
-The provisions of this section constitute an order pursuant to Rules 502(d) and(e) of the Federal Rules of Evidence.
+The provisions of this section constitute an order pursuant to Rules 502(d) and (e) of the Federal Rules of Evidence.